MezereonXP/funs/README.md

-# Funs
+# MezereonXP

-> It is a repo for fun works
+This is a personal blog of MezereonXP.